ChrisEelmaa/AlgorithmExamples/AlgorithmExamples.DocumentationGenerator/MainTemplate.md

 In the sense, this project can also be used to learn more about data structures, however, that is not the main focus of this project.

+**These algorithms are used only for studying.
+This is not an actual C# algorithm library.**

 I have provided unit tests (xUnit).
 These make sure that algorithms are mainly correct (I hope they're 100% correct, but you can never be sure.

 **Dependencies:**